Creating a Charitable Fund

-The Chippewa County Community Foundation provides each donor a unique giving experience, tailored to suite his or her situation and goals.
-Here are the basics – how you can create a fund.
+The Chippewa County Community Foundation provides each donor a unique giving experience, tailored to suit his or her situation and goals.
+Here are the basics of how to create a fund.

 You make a gift to the Chippewa County Community Foundation.
 You can give cash, appreciated stocks, real estate, or other assets.

 - The community foundation sets up a special fund in your name, in the name of your family or business, or in honor of any person or organization you choose.

 - You receive tax benefits in the year your gift is made.

 - Based on the type of fund you establish, you may be able to stay involved in the good works your gift makes possible.
 You can recommend an area or organization you’d like your gift to support, or rely on the community foundation’s experienced program staff to determine and address the areas of greatest need in the community.